-WM.
-A. WALLACE, ROBT.
-J. WALLACE, ATTORNEYS AT LAW, Clear field.
-Penn'a., Have this day associated themselves as partners in the practice of Law in Clearfield and adjoining counties.
+M. A. WALLACE, ROBT.
+J. WALLACE, ATTORNEYS AT LAW, Clear field, Penn'a., Have this day associated themselves as partners in the practice of Law in Clearfield and adjoining counties.
 The business will be conducted as heretofore in the name of William A. Wallace.
-Business entrusted to them will receive prompt

-March 2, 1857-1y. and eareful attention.
-MEDICAL PARTNERSHIP.-Dr. Henry Lorain, faving associated with him. in the practice of Medicine, Dr. J. G. Hartswick, they offer their professional services to the citizens of Clearfield and vicinity.
-They will attend to pro-fessional calls at all hours, and in all seasons.
-Dr. Hartswick will be found during the day at their office opposite Dr. Lorain's residence, and at night, at his residence, on 2d street, one door north of Reed & Weaver's store.
-June 18, 1856.
+Business entrusted to them will receive prompt nd careful attention.
+March 2, 1857-1y. and careful attention.
+MEDICAL PARTNERSHIP.-Dr. Henry Lorain, having associated with him, in the practice of Medicine, Dr. J. G. Hartswick, they offer their professional services to the citizens of Clearfield and vicinity.
+They will attend to professional calls at all hours, and in all seasons Dr. Hartswick will be found during the day at their office opposite Dr. Lorain's fesidence, and at night, at his residence, on 2d street, one door north of Reed & Weaver's store.

-P. W. BARRETT, JUSTICE OF THE PEACE, Luthersburg, Clearfield county, Pa., will attend promptly to all business entrusted to mar25-tf
+P. W. BARRETT, JUSTICE OF THE PEACE, Luthersburg, Clearfield county, Pa., will attend promptly to all business entrasted to

-Philadelphia Adverlisemenls.
+Philadelphia Adverlisements.

-CALEB COPE & CO, No. 183, Market St., Phila delphia, Dealers in Linens, White Goods, Ho. siery, French, English and German Silk Goods, La. ces, Gloves, Bolting Cloths, &c.
+CALEB COPE & CO, No. 183, Market St., Phila delphia, Dealers in Linens, White Goods, Ho. siery.
+French, English and German Silk Goods, La. ces, Gloves, Bolting Cloths, &c.
 [Aug.
-1, 55.-1y.
+1, '55.-ly

-GEORGE W. COLLADAY, Conveyancer and Land Agent, No. 3.
-Goldsmith's Hall, Philadelphia, will faithfully attend to all business entrusted to his care.
+GEORGE W. COLLADAY, Conveyances and Land Agent, No. 3.
+Goldsmith's Hall Philadelphia, will faithfully attend to all business entrusted to his care.
 [Aug.
-1, 1855.-1y
+1, 1855.-1y.
 ISAAC M. ASHTON.-Hat Store, No. 172 Market St., Philadelphia.
-Hats, Caps.
-Furs, &c., of every variety, and the best quality always [Aug.
-1, 1855.-1y.
+Hats, Caps, Furs, &c., of every variety, and the best quality always on hand.
+[Aug.
+I, 1855.-1y.

 A. T. LANE & CO.-Wholesale Clothing Store No. 171, Market Street.
-Every variety of ready made Clothing, in the most fashionable styles constantly on hand.
+Every variety of ready made Clothing, in the most fashionable styles [Aug.
+1, '55,-1y. constantly on hand.

+WEAVER, FITLER & CO., No. 19 North Water Street, Philadelphia; Dealers in Car-pet Chain, Yarn, Manilla and Hemp Ropes, Bedcords, Clothes-lines, &c., &c., &c., &c.
+January 1, 1857.

+CONRAD & WALTON, 255 Market Street Philadelphia; Importers and Dealers in Hardware, Iron, Nails, &c., &c.
+They respectfully in vite the people of Clearfield, to continue their fa-BEIDLEMAN & HAYWARD-Wholesale Groturers and Importers of Saddlery, and Sad dlery Hardware, No. 28 Market Street, Bhiladel phia.
+Saddles, Bridles, Harness, Trunks, Whips Saddle Bags, Bridle Filling, Bits, Stirrups, Buckles Carpet Bags, ect.
 [Aug.
-1, '55,-1y,
+1, '55.-ly

-WEAVER, FITLER & CO., No. 19 North Water Street, Philadelphia; Dealers in Carpet Chain, Yarn, Manilla and Hemp Ropes, Bedcords, Clothes-lines, &c., &c., &c., &c., &c.,

-CONRAD & WALTON, 255 Market Street Philadelphin; Importers and Dealers in Hardware, Iron, Nails, &c., &c.
-They respectfully invite the people of Clearfield, to continue their fa-Aug.
-1, 1855.-1y.

-BEIDLEMAN & HAYWARD-Wholesale Gro--No. 273, Market Street, Philadelphia.
-D. BEIDELMAN, A. HAYWARD, Aug.1, 1855.-ly.]
+-No. 273, Market Street, Philadelphia.
+D. BEIDELMAN, Aug.1, 1855,-lv.1 A. HAYWARD, WILLIAM S. HANSELL & SON, Manufacture